KempnerInstitute/nodelens/docs/source/api/index.rst

 API Reference
 =============

-This section contains the complete API reference for the alignment framework.
+This section contains the complete API reference for LossLens.

 .. toctree::
    :maxdepth: 2